nickb1125/biostats-821-final-project/README.md

 **Objects and functions are each stored in their own files in the objects/ directory.
 Below is a description of each.**

-**year(season : int)**:** Object to updates data for a season within properties and calls methods for feature extraction for that year as well as injury adjustments.
+**year(season : int)**:** Object to update data a given season in real time.
+Contains properties and calls methods for feature extraction for that year as well as injury adjustments.

 **model_reload():** Function to reload and train model up to current year whenever called